michalmacenka/bakalar-school-list-api/README.md

 }
 ```

-Object contain only name and url of logging site to system.
+Object contains only name and url of logging site to system.
-> If you want id of school in response too, you can just uncomment `id` at __[schools.repository.ts](https://github.com/michalmacenka/bakalar-school-list-api/blob/main/src/modules/schools/schools.repository.ts?plain=1#L94)__
+> If you want the id of the school in response too, you can just uncomment `id` at __[schools.repository.ts](https://github.com/michalmacenka/bakalar-school-list-api/blob/main/src/modules/schools/schools.repository.ts?plain=1#L94)__